• Skip to primary navigation

 Ingredients and Substitutions

-- VEGETABLE BROTH: It’s easy to make your own veggie stock, and keep it in the freezer for when you need it.
+• Vegetable broth: It’s easy to make your own homemade veggie broth, and keep it in the freezer for when you need it.
 If you buy store bought, be sure to read the label carefully and buy a brand that doesn’t have added vegetable oil or too much sodium.

-- ARROWROOT POWDER: This is a healthier alternative to the cornstarch slurry for a thicker stew.
+• Arrowroot powder: This is a healthier alternative to the cornstarch slurry to thicken the stew.

 How to make it